aws-samples/amazon-sagemaker-secure-mlops/README.md

 The solution also implements full functionality with single-account setup.
 All examples, workflows and pipelines work in the single (development) data science account.
 We do not recommend to use a single-account setup for any production use of SageMaker and SageMaker studio, but for testing and experimentation purposes it is a fast and cost-effective option to choose.

 ### Multi-account setup
-Please refer to the [Deployment section](README.md#Deployment) for a detailed description what is required for a proper multi-account setup.
+Please refer to the [Deployment section](#deployment) for a detailed description what is required for a multi-account model deployment setup.

 ## SageMaker secure deployment in VPC
 The following deployment architecture is implemented by this solution: